NEW HAMPSHIRE BUILDING OFFICIALS ASSOCIATION – ICC 2015 CHAPTER OF THE YEAR

 Per RSA 155-A:10 IV & V The NH Building Code Review Board is authorized to amend the state building code and to review and make recommendation to the legislature for adoption of updated editions and or additional ICC codes as deemed beneficial for the state of NH.
-Amendments are effective upon affirmative action by the board and shall remain effective for a period of two (2) years unless ratified by the legislature.
+Amendments are effective upon affirmative action by the board and shall remain effective for a maximum period of two (2) years unless ratified by the legislature.
 The Board meets the second (2nd) Friday of the month at 33 Hazen Drive in Concord.
 The Board’s website.

 Wayne A. Richardson – C.B.O.